jaindinkar/CS50Web-2020-Submissions/README.md

 # Project 4 : Network

 This is the 5th project in the series of 6 projects under CS50W-2020.

-It requires full integration of the technologies taught till now.
+##Project Description

+Using Python, JavaScript, HTML, and CSS, complete the implementation of a social network that allows users to make posts, follow other users, and “like” posts.

 ## Highlights

-- A fully working social networking site like Twitter.
+- This website enjoys the full integration of Python backend, Javascript, HTML, CSS.
+- Frontend design is responsive in nature.
+- WIP...

 ## Languages/Frameworks Used